Ternary conditional operator: Variations

-The detailed semantics of "the" ternary operator as well as its syntax differs significantly from language to language.
+The syntax and semantics of the operator vary by language.

-A top level distinction from one language to another is whether the expressions permit side effects (as in most procedural languages) and whether the language provides short-circuit evaluation semantics, whereby only the selected expression is evaluated (most standard operators in most languages evaluate all arguments).
+Major differences include whether the expressions can have side effects and whether the language provides short-circuit evaluation semantics, whereby only the selected expression is evaluated.

-If the language supports expressions with side effects but does not specify short-circuit evaluation, then a further distinction exists about which expression evaluates first—if the language guarantees any specific order (bear in mind that the conditional also counts as an expression).

-Furthermore, if no order is guaranteed, a distinction exists about whether the result is then classified as indeterminate (the value obtained from some order) or undefined (any value at all at the whim of the compiler in the face of side effects, or even a crash).
+If a language supports expressions with side effects but does not specify short-circuit evaluation, then a further distinction exists about which expression evaluates first.
+If no order is guaranteed, a distinction exists about whether the result is then classified as indeterminate (the value obtained from some order) or undefined (any value at all at the whim of the compiler in the face of side effects, or even a crash).